The Mysteries of Udolpho: Volume 1

-Many frightening but coincidental events happen in the castle.
-Montoni harasses Emily to sign her inherited estate over to him while also allowing his friends to pursue her as part of this harassment.
+Montoni now harasses Emily to sign the estate over to him, employing a range of tricks and threats.
 Eventually, Emily manages to flee with the help of Annette and Annette's lover, Ludovico.
-While escaping, they locate a prisoner, Du Pont, who was a neighbour of Emily, as well as a secret admirer of hers.
+While escaping, they free a prisoner, Du Pont, who was a neighbour of Emily, as well as a secret admirer of hers.
 Making their way to the coast, they board a ship bound for Marseille.

+Volume 4

-The ship encounters a storm and the four disembark at Languedoc, returning to the village where Emily's father died.
-They are hosted by Count de Villefort and his family at Chateau-le-Blanc, a manor rumoured to be haunted and regarded with wariness by the surrounding villages as well as the housekeeper, Dorothée.
+The ship is wrecked at Languedoc near the village where Emily's father died.
+They are taken in by Count de Villefort and his family at Chateau-le-Blanc, a manor rumoured to be haunted.
 Emily befriends the daughter, Blanche.
 Emily is invited by the abbess of the monastery to board at the convent and she divides her time between the monastery and the chateau.
-While attending a festival, Valancourt appears and is reunited with Emily.
-Count de Villefort regards Valancourt with apprehension and later on, he privately informs Emily that while Valancourt was in Paris, he became an avid gambler and lost much of his personal wealth.
-This shocks Emily and when Valancourt approaches her, she turns down his affections.
-Valancourt is distraught and leaves.
+Valancourt arrives, but fears that he has become unworthy of Emily's love.
+Count de Villefort privately informs Emily that while Valancourt was in Paris, he became a degenerate gambler: he associated with a woman of poor morals, cheated at cards, and lost much of his wealth.
+Horrified, Emily rejects Valancourt; equally distraught, he leaves.

-Dorothée continually compares Emily's appearance to the former lady of the chateau, the Marchioness de Villeroi, and realises that she is depicted in the miniature that Emily kept from her father's items.
-Dorothée recalls a larger picture of the lady in a closed-off section of the chateau and Emily accompanies her to the bedroom where the picture is.
-While Dorothée and Emily observe the picture, a ghostly figure rises from the bed and they flee in terror.
+The Chateau-le-Blanc housekeeper, Dorothée, continually compares Emily's appearance to the former lady of the chateau, the Marchioness de Villeroi, and realises that she is depicted in the miniature that Emily kept from her father's items.
+When Dorothée takes Emily to see a larger picture of the lady in a closed-off section of the chateau, a ghostly figure rises from the bed and they flee in terror.
 After the rest of the household hears of the encounter, Ludovico volunteers to spend the night in the room to disprove the existence of any ghost.
 The next morning, Ludovico has vanished.
-The household spends the next few weeks searching for him.

 Emily returns to Toulouse and establishes herself as the new owner of her aunt's estate.
-While in the gardens, Emily thinks she sees Valancourt out walking, but he disappears.
-The next morning, Annette informs her that the gardener shot a supposed robber in the night.
-The "robber" was not caught, though there was blood on the ground, suggesting injury.
-Distressed and knowing that it was more than likely Valancourt who was shot, Emily becomes despondent.
+She thinks she sees Valancourt walking in her garden.
+Another night, the gardener shoots an apparent robber, who was not caught but left behind blood; Emily is despondent that Valancourt may have been killed.